julelang/manual/src/types/generics/index.md

     printMap(myMap)
 }
 ```
 Dynamic generic annotation is used in the above example.
-Generic types are automatically detected from the data type of argument by compiler.
+Generic types are automatically detected from the data type of the argument by the compiler.